 For best results take two lectures weekly.
 Common side effects may include sweatiness, nervousness, lack of sleep, and diarrhea.
-If you are not sure if this class is right for you please talk to your instructor immediately.
+Talk to your instructor if this class is right for you.

-Students with Disabilities: Iowa State University complies with the American with Disabilities Act and Section 504 of the Rehabilitation Act.
-Any student who may require an accommodation under such provisions should contact the instructor as soon as possible and no later than the end of the first week of class or as soon as you become aware.
+Students with Disabilities: Iowa State University complies with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.
+Any student who may require an accommodation under such provisions should contact the instructor as soon as possible and no later than the end of the first week of classes or as soon as you become aware.
 No retroactive accommodations will be provided in this class.

-Homework Assignments: There will be four homework assignments.
+Homework Assignments: There will be five homework assignments.
 You will have two weeks to complete each one of them.
 These assignments will be used to emphasize and clarify important concepts.

 Final Project: The final project must be a research or design project that is related to the topics covered in class.
 You may choose to work individually or in small groups (2-3 members each).
 Working in groups, however, is highly recommended.
 You are encouraged to select a topic for your final project as soon as possible.
-A written project proposal (3-5 pages) will be due on March 11.
-The final project report (10-15 pages) will be due on April 22.
+A written project proposal (10-15 pages) will be due on March 7.
+The final project report (25-30 pages) will be due on April 18.
 Each team will be required to present the results of their final project during the last week of the semester.